seriesnext/seriesnext/documents/term-sheet.md

 Financial Information
 ---------------------

-Purchasers who have invested at least $_{major purchaser minimum investment}_ ("**Major Purchasers**") will receive standard information and inspection rights and management rights letter.
+Purchasers who have invested at least $_{major purchaser minimum investment}_ ("**Major Purchasers**") will receive standard information and inspection rights and a management rights letter.

 Participation Right
 -------------------